inem/dot-commit/README.md

 ## Usage

-- When committing, use `git commit -m "."` or `git commit -m ".."`:
-  - `.` — AI will analyze the full diff and generate a message.
+- When committing, use `git commit -m "."` AI will analyze the full diff and generate a message.
-  - `..` — AI will analyze only the file list and generate a message.
+- For `-` and `#`  modes - see above "Modes" section.
 - For other commit messages, the hook does nothing.

 ## Requirements